Mujib Rahman Ansari

-Mujib Rahman Ansari (مجیبالرحمن انصاری; 1982 – 2 September 2022) was an Afghan mullah and cleric who operated in the western city of Herat.
-Educated in Saudi Arabia, Ansari was considered to be a Salafist and Wahhabist preacher.
-An ally of the Taliban, Ansari was a staunch opponent of the Afghan republican government and the presence of foreign soldiers in the country.
-In the late-2010s, Ansari seized control of a district of Herat, where he established extrajudicial sharia courts and checkpoints operated by his armed enforcers.
-Ansari was described by a Taliban official as being Afghanistan's most popular religious scholar.
+Mujib-ur-Rahman Ansari (مجیبالرحمن انصاری; 1982 – 2 September 2022) was an Afghan Islamic scholar who preached in the city of Herat.
+An ally of the Taliban, Ansari was a Deobandi preacher, and was a staunch opponent of the American-backed Afghan government.
+In the late 2010s, Ansari seized control of a district of Herat, where he established extrajudicial sharia courts and checkpoints operated by his armed enforcers.
+A Taliban official described Ansari as being Afghanistan's most popular religious scholar in 2022.

 Ansari was assassinated in a suicide bombing on 2 September 2022.
 Though no group claimed responsibility, the Taliban government alleged that the Islamic State – Khorasan Province was responsible for the attack.

 Biography

-Mujib Rahman Ansari was born in 1982 in the city of Herat in western Afghanistan.
-He claimed to have been a descendent of Abdullah Ansari, an 11th-century Afghan saint.
+Mujib-ur-Rahman Ansari was born in 1982 in the city of Herat in western Afghanistan.
+He said he was a descendent of Abdullah Ansari, an 11th-century Afghan saint.
 A follower of Sunni Islam, Ansari received his primary religious education at the Darul Uloom Ansar in Herat.
 After becoming a critic of the Afghan government in the early 1990s, he was pressured by the government to continue his studies in Saudi Arabia.
-While in Saudi Arabia, Ansari continued his religious education, where he was taught about Wahhabism, an ultraconservative movement of Sunni Islam.
+After moving to Saudi Arabia, Ansari continued his religious education, where he was taught about Wahhabism, an ultraconservative movement of Sunni Islam.
 During this time, he also began publishing articles in the Persian language version of Wesal Haq TV.